jacekkow/keycloak-protocol-cas/README.md

 ## Installation
 1. Clone or download this repository (pre-compiled releases will follow!)
 2. Run `mvn package` to build the plugin JAR
-3. Copy the JAR file generated in the `target` folder into the `providers` directory in your Keycloak server's root
+3. Copy the JAR file generated in the `target` folder into the `standalone/deployments` directory in your Keycloak server's root
-4. Restart Keycloak
+4. Restart Keycloak (optional, hot deployment should work)

 ## Configuration
 To use the new protocol, you have to create a client within Keycloak as usual.